-When I was diagnosed, I was counseled to go home and make plans to be in a wheelchair.
+When I was diagnosed, I lived in a very warm area in a second floor apartment.
+I was counseled to go home and make plans to be in a wheelchair.
 Wow.

 My first neurologist told me the prevailing thinking at the time which was that we could determine how harsh the disease was going to progress by watching the first five years after diagnosis.